- 8

 | Different data formats — SAP uses IDOC, Oracle uses BOD, Odoo uses JSON API | Use a Canonical Data Model (OAGIS/ConnectSpec) as a "common language" |

-| Spaghetti Architecture — 10 systems = 45 connections | Use an API Gateway as a central hub → reduces to n connections |
+| Spaghetti Architecture — 10 systems = 45 connections | Use an API Gateway as a central hub → reduce to n connections |

-| Security — system integration = increased attack surface | API Gateway manages OAuth 2.0, TLS 1.3, centralized audit logs |
+| Security — connecting systems = expanded attack surface | API Gateway handles OAuth 2.0, TLS 1.3, centralized audit logs |

 | Customization Lock-in — heavily customized ERPs can't expose APIs | "Clean Core" — move customizations to sidecar apps using standard APIs |

-| Batch vs Real-time — legacy EDI runs in batch (daily/hourly) | Event-Driven Architecture (Kafka) for real-time inventory |
+| Batch vs Real-time — legacy EDI runs batch (daily/hourly) | Event-Driven Architecture (Kafka) for inventory real-time |

-PINT — The Next-Generation Standard to Watch
+PINT — The Next-Gen Standard Thailand Should Watch

-| Layer | Description |
+| Layer | Details |

 |---|---|

 | 1.
-PINT Core | Mandatory fields at the global level (required by all countries) |
+PINT Core | Global mandatory fields (required by all countries) |

 | 2.
 Regional Rules | e.g., GST (Singapore), SST (Malaysia), VAT (EU) |

 | 3.
-Country-Level Extensions | Country-specific fields (e.g., Thai tax ID number) |
+Country-Level Extensions | Country-specific fields (e.g., Thai Tax ID numbers) |

-Real-World Example: EU ViDA — Saving €4.1 Billion
+Real Example: EU ViDA — Saving €4.1 Billion

 - Cross-border e-Invoice mandate: July 2030